rodgau/imp-simple-Motor/README.md

 #### Other Features ####

-Potentiometer positioning knob centered moves motor to center position.
-Pot knob moved 25% off center; motor rotates in that direction until its pot is 25% off center too, etc...(IE. 1:1)
+Centering the potentiometer positioning knob centers the motor.
+Move the potentiometer 25% off center==>motor rotates in that direction until its pot is 25% off center too, etc...(IE. 1:1)

  * Controller's current state is held in a table refreshed in realtime.
  * Serial streamed output is comma-delimited list: